 Requirements for host organizations

 - Provide a clear project for interns including goals, objectives, and a timeline.

 - Assign a staff person to supervise the interns’ work, provide support and feedback, and be available to the intern.

 - Contribute funds up front for the intern’s stipend and training costs.

-- Have the ability to support an intern working remotely.
+- Have the ability to support an intern working remotely if needed.